vegaprotocol/documentation/versioned_docs/version-v0.72/tools/vega-console.md

 ## IPFS Hosting
 IPFS, the [Interplanetary File System](https://ipfs.tech) is a decentralised file storage system.
 Hosting Vega Console on IPFS involves ‘pinning’ a JavaScript bundle that contains the dApp.
 Everyone who pins an identical version of the Console ensures the bundle is quick to retrieve for any user wherever they are.
 IPFS ensures the dApp has not been tampered with.

-If you’re interested in building the app so you can try it out locally, fix bugs or build features, you can follow the much simpler guide at x.
-These steps are only important for IPFS.
+If you’re interested in running Console locally, check out [the Community Guides section for instructions](../tutorials/community-created#self-hosting-console).
+These following steps are only important for IPFS hosting.

 ### Quick start